shidarin/cdl_convert/docs/usage.rst

 .. warning::
-    It is highly likely that in the future, these will be methods on the :class:`AscCdl` class itself, and that instead of writing the file directly, they will instead return a string formatted for writing.
+    It is highly likely that in the future, these will be methods on the :class:`ColorCorrection` class itself, and that instead of writing the file directly, they will instead return a string formatted for writing.